rmertoztop/project_4/README.md

 ## Overview

 This project aims to develop a music recommendation system using machine learning techniques with Spotify datasets.
-The goal is to provide accurate and personalized song recommendations based on user preferences by leveraging the power of machine learning algorithms and Spotify's vast music catalog.
+The goal is to provide accurate and personalized song recommendations based on user preferences by leveraging the power of machine learning algorithms and Spotify's vast music catalogue.

 ## Data